epw/consensus/consensus.md

 The frat likes to throw parties and the book club doesn’t really know the meaning of subtle.
 Vulnerable: Target

-#### The Guru’s Students
+#### The Mentor’s Students

-The Guru has a group of mundane students that they’re teaching.
+The Mentor has a group of mundane students that they’re teaching.
 Each session they progress towards their want or their surplus or both.
 When they reach a tipping point, the MC will have them either help out in a way related to the surplus, or cause problems by pursuing their want or wants.
 The students are also individuals, who can be connected to other player characters.
 While they often act together as a group, they also act as individuals with their own personalities.

 ##### Example Students